Serenity BDD with Playwright

 }

-Notice how the test reads like a specification - no CSS selectors, no low-level Playwright API calls, just clear business language.
+Both approaches read like specifications - no CSS selectors or low-level Playwright API calls, just clear business language.

 Ready to start?
 Head to the Getting Started guide to set up your first Serenity Playwright project.